AvgLucer/AeroPaper/AeroPaper/Readme.md

 *A lightweight desktop wallpaper application for Windows.*

 ## ✨ Features

-✨ Features

-• Browse curated online wallpaper libraries
+- 🌐 Browse and download wallpapers from online libraries
-• Download wallpapers directly to your PC
-• Apply wallpapers with one click
+- 🖼️ Apply wallpapers instantly with one click
-• Import and manage your own wallpaper collection
+- 📂 Import custom wallpaper collections
-• Search wallpapers instantly
+- 🔍 Search wallpapers in seconds
-• Category-based navigation
+- 🗂️ Organize wallpapers by category
+- 💾 Offline support for downloaded wallpapers
-• Lightweight and responsive desktop interface
+- ⚡ Lightweight and responsive desktop application
-• Works offline after wallpapers are downloaded
+- 🖥️ Built for Windows 10 & Windows 11

 ## 📦 Installation